Applying Quantum Error-correcting Codes for Fault-tolerant Blind Quantum Cloud Computation: Performance Evaluation

-In Fig.~\ref{fig-one-Coding-LvsEfficiency}, we note that the efficiency of qubits prepared gradually decreases with increasing communication distance until it tends to 0.
-Compared with non-coding case, the efficiency of qubits for coding case in our Protocol.\ref{protocol1-cluster} is closer to the asymptotic limit.
-Obviously, as the error rate decreases from $e_0$ to $e_0^2$, more pulses as ancilla qubits are used to prepare quantum error-correcting codes, which will lead to a sharp drop in efficiency.
+From Fig.\ref{fig-one-Coding-LvsEfficiency}, one can observe that the efficiency of preparing qubits gradually decreases with increasing communication distance.
+Compared with the non-coding case, the preparation efficiency of qubits for the coding case in our Protocol.\ref{protocol1-cluster} is closer to the asymptotic limit under the same condition.
+As the error rate decreases from $e_0$ to $e_0^2$, more pulses are used as ancilla qubits to prepare quantum error-correcting codes, which will lead to a drop in efficiency.

+{\bf Summary of simulation 1:} We show that the performance with [[7,1,3]] code is better than the non-coding case in terms of both quantum resources and preparation efficiency.
+Hence, our protocol.\ref{protocol1-cluster} is practical for preparing the required qubits.